· · AI

 The repository explorer pattern

 When exploring a new codebase, everyone’s instinct is to spawn one Task per directory.
 Wrong move.
-Feature-based splitting works better:
+Turns out, feature-based splitting works better:

 # DON'T: One task per directory (fails on cross-references)